 Wang Yangming — Great Philosopher of Neo Confucianism, Founder of School of Mind, and General of Invincible

-Wang Shouren (1472 — 1529), art name as Wang Yangming, courtesy name as Bo’an, was a remarkable philosopher of Neo Confucianism of the Ming Dynasty.
+Wang Shouren (1472 — 1529), art name Wang Yangming, courtesy name Bo’an, was a remarkable philosopher of Neo Confucianism of the Ming Dynasty.

-His ideology, the School of Mind, was an important subfield of Neo Confucianism, which mainly discussed the relationships of inner knowledge and action, and of natural justice and human desires.
+His ideology, the School of Mind, was an important subfield of Neo-Confucianism, which mainly discussed the relationships between inner knowledge and action, and natural justice and human desires.

 Meanwhile, Wang Yangming was also an invincible general that defeated large-scale rebellions, a great educator that influenced large numbers of students, a remarkable litterateur that left many masterpieces, as well as an accomplished calligrapher.